denehyg/reveal.js-menu/plugin/menu/README.md

 </section>
 ```

-###### 3. The first heading found
+###### 3. The first heading found or a custom element selector
-If not explicitly specified (as above), the title will be taken from the first heading element found in the slide.
+The ```titleSelector``` option can be used to customise the elements that will be used to generate the slide titles in the menu.
+The default option selects the first heading element found in the slide.
 For example...

 ```html
 <section>